SiaFoundation/siad/modules/renter/README.md

 #### Repair Loop
 The repair loop is responsible for repairing the renter's files, this includes uploads.
 The repair loop uses a `directoryHeap` which is a max heap of directory elements sorted by health.
-The repair loop follows the following sudo code:
+The repair loop follows the following pseudocode:
 ```
 // Add backup chunks to heap